GEO

 This is also where you can separate zero-click exposure from measurable visits.
 If referral traffic stays modest but the sessions that do arrive show strong engagement or conversion behavior, AI visibility may already be influencing your funnel before the click.

-4. What AI Referral Traffic helps me diagnose:
+4. What AI Referral Traffic reveals about post-click commercial value

 I use this metric to judge whether AI visibility is creating site behavior that connects to commercial intent.